hackerzhuli/unity_code_mcp/.trae/rules/project_rules.md

 - Maintain clear separation between Unity communication and MCP protocol handling

 ### Testing Strategy
-- Unit tests for internal functionality (modules that doesn't require a running Unity Editor instance to test)
+- Unit tests for most functionality
 - A real (but minimal) Unity project is embedded in `UnityProject` for running related tests (that doesn't require a running Unity Editor instance, just need files, including Unity generated files)
-- Manual tests with Unity Editor scenarios
 - Don't create examples binaries(for testing or any other reason), only do unit tests for testing
-- Run test sequentially with `cargo test -- --test-threads=1`, otherwise, Unity Editor related tests can fail.
-- Our tests can take a long time to run(30-60 seconds), so avoid running all tests as much as possible, focus testing individual modules that we're actively working on.
+- Our tests can take a long time to run(30-60 seconds), so avoid running all tests when possible, focus testing individual modules that we're actively working on.

 ### Compatibility
 - Target stable Rust versions